-CIPC requires that a mandatory Compliance Checklist be completed and submitted by all categories of companies (as listed on page 4), whose annual financial statements are audited or independently reviewed.
+CIPC requires that a mandatory Compliance Checklist be completed and submitted by all categories of companies whose annual financial statements are audited or independently reviewed.
 This requirement does not apply to a close corporation.
 The checklist is required to be submitted within 30 business days after the anniversary of the company's date of incorporation.
 The period for which the company declares its compliance is to be known as its "Compliance Year", and is aligned to the anniversary date of its incorporation.